Killing Kasztner: Production

 Ross commented in an interview with Aviva Berlin:The film is very personal, very emotional in the portrayal of the families and survivors, and they were terribly candid and open in their view of what had happened to them over the years, and the effects of the trial and murder on their lives.
 Especially Kasztner's daughter Zsuzsi.
 And because the film shows the other side, significantly the murderer's revelations and personal history, and other detractors of Kasztner, I understood how sensitive and potentially upsetting the film could be.
 What was gratifying was to see how the audience respected the balance and understood, I believe, that I tried to show everyone in the film, pro or con Kasztner, with dignity and to allow their voices to be heard.
-I didn't always agree with some of the positions taken, but I tried to have their opinions represented.When asked why it is still so difficult to talk about Kasztner even half a century later, Ross commented in her interview with FF2 Media's Jan Huttner:I'm trying to separate the truth about Kasztner (and what Kasztner tried to do) from the rumors, falsehoods, misinformation, and politics.
+I didn't always agree with some of the positions taken, but I tried to have their opinions represented.When asked why it is still so difficult to talk about Kasztner even half a century later, Ross commented in her interview with FF2 Media's Jan Lisa Huttner:I'm trying to separate the truth about Kasztner (and what Kasztner tried to do) from the rumors, falsehoods, misinformation, and politics.
 I was not there, but I've certainly read and looked at the newest research that has evolved over five decades.
 Archives have been opened, and new interpretations are now being given to the Hungarian Holocaust.
 This information was not available to Judge Benjamin Halevi during the original trial in Israel; not available to Ben Hecht, author of Perfidy (book); not available to the world then.